francofelicioni/lead-matching-app/README.md

 ## Features

 - Uploads an Excel file with phone numbers.
-- Matches phone numbers with data fetched from an external API.
+- Matches phone numbers / emails with data fetched from an external API.
 - Exports a downloadable report in Excel format with matched leads.
 - Built with Next.js and optimized for deployment on Vercel.